Vladimir Hachinski: Vascular cognitive impairment

-In 1986, the journal, Archives of Neurology published a series of papers by Hachinski, Harold Merskey and colleagues on the rarefaction of white matter in the brains of elderly people.
+In 1986, the journal, Archives of Neurology published a series of papers by Hachinski, Harold Merskey and colleagues on the rarefaction (decreased density) of white matter in the brains of older adults.
 These papers were among the first to recognize the importance of white matter lesions as risks for stroke and dementia.
-Rarefaction of white matter in the brain had already been shown to be correlated with a wide variety of health problems, but these papers were groundbreaking for two reasons especially: First, they introduced the term, "leukoaraiosis," a word derived by Hachinski, Paul Potter and Harold Merskey to etymologically and Hippocratically describe the rarefaction; and second, they specifically highlighted a previously underappreciated relationship between vascular risk factors for cognitive impairment (i.e., treatable and preventable risk factors for both stroke and multi-infarct dementia) and leukoaraiosis.
+Rarefaction of white matter in the brain had already been shown to be correlated with a wide variety of health problems, but these papers were groundbreaking for two reasons especially: First, they introduced the term, "leukoaraiosis," to warn that white matter changes can have multiple causes and second, they specifically highlighted a previously underappreciated relationship between hypertension and leukoaraiosis.
 By coining "leukoaraiosis," Hachinski drew medical practitioners' attention to these white matter hypodensities in the brains of patients affected by small strokes.

 Hachinski continued to develop and promote his novel approach to dementia — viewing it as a product of preventable and treatable vascular problems, thus itself also amenable to prevention, delay, and mitigation — eventually coining it as the "vascular cognitive impairment approach" to dementias in 1994.
 This proactive and preventative, rather than solely retroactive and treatment-based approach included other novel coinages, such as "brain at risk," describing patients without cognitive impairment but with risk factors for it.

 Even with these developments, available diagnostic criteria for dementias continued to present a challenge, as they were not able to capture the complex, interactive, and adaptive nature of brain pathologies leading to dementia.
 For this reason, in 2006, Hachinski decided to lead (with Gabrielle LeBlanc) the development of core common standards to describe the clinical, neuropsychological, imaging, genetic, and neuropathological features of cognitive impairment.
 This standardization has allowed for ongoing improvement of the diagnostic criteria with new knowledge, comparison of results from different studies, and analysis & meta-analysis using "big data" techniques.